Why Choose Cremation?

-In the United States, on average, one million people die every year and more than 40 percent of those families are choosing cremation as the final disposition of their loved ones.
-That number is expected to increase, rising to nearly 50 percent by 2017.
+For the first time, more Americans are choosing cremation than burial, according to a 2017 report by the Cremation Association of North America.
+That number is expected to increase.
 Why are more Americans making the decision to choose cremation?
-The answer lies in several economic, demographic, social and religious factors.
+The answer lies in several economic, demographic, social, and religious factors.

 For many religions, cremation is becoming more acceptable as an alternative to traditional burial.
-While many religions still prefer a traditional burial over cremation, the idea is not frowned upon as it once was.
+While some still prefer burial, faiths that once prohibited cremation no longer consider it unacceptable or a violation of beliefs.

 Range of Options

-Americans are living busy lives, leaving little time to spend on planning and carrying out a traditional burial service.
-For that reason, cremation offers portability and greater flexibility in memorialization services in a way that traditional burial just cannot match.
-In great contrast to a traditional service, cremation can be performed immediately, but the memorial services can be held at any time, even weeks later.
+Americans are living busy lives and, as mentioned earlier, often live far from family and friends.
+This can sometime make it difficult to plan and carry out a traditional burial service.
+For that reason, cremation offers portability and greater flexibility in memorial services in a way that traditional burial can’t match.
+In contrast to a traditional service, cremation can be performed immediately, and the memorial service can be held at any time, even weeks later.
 For these reasons, many families choose direct cremation, while other families hold services to accompany the cremation.

 About 3 million Americans die each year, according to the Centers for Disease Control and Prevention.
 Cremation allows for an environmentally friendly option, using fewer resources, such as land and burial items.

 It’s become increasingly popular to plan cremation arrangements in advance.
 Read about the benefits of preplanning.